hasnocool/war_thunder_camouflage_installer/README.md

 ![logo-v1 0 0](https://github.com/user-attachments/assets/fc11aa67-cc24-43ea-8826-7bfc90e58f09)

+## Announcement: macOS Big Sur Now Supported!

+We are excited to announce that **War Thunder Camouflage Installer v1.0.0** now supports **macOS Big Sur**!
+Mac users can enjoy the same streamlined experience with a dedicated version for macOS.
+We’ve created a specific README for macOS users, which you can find [here](https://github.com/hasnocool/war_thunder_camouflage_installer/blob/master/README.MACOSX.md).

+---

 ## How to Install the War Thunder Camo Installer

 Hey there!
 If you're new to this, don't worry, I've got you.
 Here’s how to get everything up and running.
 Follow these steps carefully, just like we’re putting together a puzzle!